Why do my feet smell?

 What causes smelly feet?

-Most people think it’s the sweat on our feet that causes them to smell, but most people are missing the full picture.
+Most people think it’s the sweat on our feet that causes foot odor, but most people are missing the full picture.

-While it’s true that the sweat glands on our feet are the most active on our body—and a pair of feet can have about 250,000 glands for making sweat—sweat itself is odorless.
+While it’s true that the sweat glands on our feet are the most active on our body¹—and a pair of feet can have about 250,000 glands for making sweat—sweat itself is odorless.

-Ready?
-The scent is actually a bi-product of the bacteria feeding on our sweat.
-OK, ok think about the puppy again… his name is Truffles and he just tumbled over his fat little paws.
-Better?
-It just so happens that our feet provide the perfect environment for these bacteria to thrive—lots of moisture, warmth, oxygen and nutrients.
+More specifically, the gnarly smell is actually a bi-product of the bacteria feeding on our sweat.² It just so happens that our feet provide the perfect environment for these bacteria to thrive: there’s lots of moisture, warmth, oxygen and nutrients (yum).

-On top of all that, certain activities and environments—like damp, warm shoes, sweaty workouts and increased stress—help these bacteria and fungi thrive and multiply.
+On top of all that, certain activities and situations—like damp, warm shoes, sweaty workouts and increased stress³—help these bacteria and fungi thrive and multiply.
 The result?
 Beyond funky foot odors that can clear a room.

 Why do feet smell like cheese?